Pulover/PuloversMacroCreator/Documentation/Settings.md

 ## Defaults

+### Mouse Coordinates

-**Mouse Coordinates**: Sets coordinate mode for Mouse commands and records to be relative to either the active window, screen or client area.
+Sets [coordinate mode](http://autohotkey.com/docs/commands/CoordMode.htm) for Mouse commands and records to be relative to either the active window, screen or client area.
 This option is global and will affect both Recording and Playback so it should be set before adding any commands for the project.
 *Note*: This setting will be saved to the PMC file.

+### Default Mouse Delay

-**Default Mouse Delay**: Sets the default delay for each Mouse Command.
+Sets the default delay for each Mouse Command.
 This affects new commands added from the Mouse Command window and will only affect recording if 'Timed Intervals' is disabled.

+### Default Window Delay

-**Default Window Delay**: Sets the default delay for each Window (Set) Command.
+Sets the default delay for each Window (Set) Command.
 This affects new commands added from the Window Command window and Recording.

+### Max History per Macro

-**Max History per Macro**: Sets the maximum History steps to keep for each macro.
+Sets the maximum History steps to keep for each macro.
 Changing this might have little impact in performance.
 It's recommended to restart Macro Creator after changing this setting.

+### Clear History

-**Clear History**: Clears and resets History for all Macros.
+Clears and resets History for all Macros.

+### Default Script Editor

-**Default Script Editor**: Sets a default editor to open Script with the *Edit Script* button in the **Preview** window.
+Sets a default editor to open Script with the *Edit Script* button in the **Preview** window.

+### Default Macro File

-**Default Macro File**: If a valid file with a PMC code is set it will be loaded on program start up.
+If a valid file with a PMC code is set it will be loaded on program start up.

+### Standard Library File

-**Standard Library File**: Sets an AutoHotkey script file to be loaded automatically in the *Functions* window.
+Sets an AutoHotkey script file to be loaded automatically in the *Functions* window to be used as [External File Function](Functions.html#run-function-from-external-ahk-file).

 ## Screenshots

+### Draw Button

-**Draw Button**: Selects the Draw Button to be used for Screenshots tool and Get Area in Image Search.
+Selects the Draw Button to be used for Screenshots tool and Get Area in Image Search.

+### Line Width (Px)

-**Line Width (Px)**: Defines the pixel width of the rectangle when using the Image/Pixel Search are and Screenshots tool.
+Defines the pixel width of the rectangle when using the Image/Pixel Search are and Screenshots tool.

+### Color

-**Color**: Allows to change the color the rectangle used to define Image/Pixel Search area and Screenshots.
+Selects the color of the rectangle used to define Image/Pixel Search area and Screenshots.

+### Capture on release

-**Capture on release**: Captures Screenshots when the Draw button is released.
+Captures Screenshots when the Draw button is released.

+### Press Enter to capture

-**Press Enter to capture**: Waits for the user to press Enter to confirm the rectangle area of the Screenshot.
+Waits for the user to press Enter to confirm the rectangle area of the Screenshot.
 Enabling this option allows you to adjust the search/capture area using hotkeys (**Ctrl + Arrow keys** to move the selection area and **Shift + Arrow keys** to resize it).

+### Screenshots Directory

-**Screenshots Directory**: Selects the default folder for Screenshots taken.
+Selects the default folder for Screenshots taken.

 ## Email accounts

 Here you can add and test email accounts to be used with the *Send Email* feature.
 The information will be saved to the file *UserEmailAccounts.ini* in AppData folder, or the application folder in Portable Mode.
-The fields are standard email client fields so I'm not going to detail each one here.
+The fields are standard email client fields so they won't be detailed here.

+You can add, edit, remove and reorder the accounts here, as well as send a test message.

 ### Remarks